ovh/docs/pages/cloud/dedicated/asa_eol/guide.en-gb.md

 ## Summary

-OVHcloud has announced the end of its support for the Bare Metal Cisco ASA Firewall solution.<br>
+OVHcloud has announced the end of its support for the Cisco ASA Firewall feature for dedicated servers.<br>
 Active services will be discontinued on the 28th February 2022 at 10:00 UTC, end of support date.<br>
 This step follows the end-of-sales of this product which occurred in late 2019.